digitranslab/jumpstart/docs/versioned_docs/version-2.43.0/how-to/print-multitabs.md

 ## UI of the App

-On the ToolJet homepage, click on the ellipses on the `Create new app` button.
+On the JumpStart homepage, click on the ellipses on the `Create new app` button.
 Choose an app with a set of tabs for each record.
 Each tab will have a set of fields to display.
 For this guide, we will be using the **Lead Management System** app.

 In the example below, we have the **Tabs** component and each tab has a set of fields to display the record details.